 What is Legalisation?

 Legalisation is a process whereby the UK government confirms the authenticity of legal documents and certificates issued in the UK.
 Legalisation enables foreign countries (or their embassies in the UK) to accept documents such as UK birth certificates and our Deed Poll documents because their authenticity has been confirmed by the UK government.
 Legalisation overcomes the problem of foreign countries not knowing whether a Deed Poll issued by us is genuine.
-The legalisation of documents is handled by the Legalisation Office at the Foreign and Commonwealth Office (FCO) in Milton Keynes, Buckinghamshire.
+The legalisation of documents is handled by the Legalisation Office at the Foreign, Commonwealth and Development Office (FCDO) in Milton Keynes, Buckinghamshire.
 When a document is legalised, an Apostille (certificate) is permanently attached to the document.

 Please note, you only need to get your Deed Poll legalised if you are asked to do so by a foreign country or a foreign embassy situated in the UK.
 For example, if you are getting married in the Dominican Republic or you are a Danish or Estonian national living in the UK and you want your passport reissued in your new name.